top of page

 What are Administrative Templates?

 Creating administrative template-based configuration profiles in Intune is similar to creating GPOs in the Group Policy Editor.
-There are settings scoped to the computer and settings scoped to the user, similar to GPOs.
+There are settings scoped to the computer and settings scoped to the user, similar to GPOs (see below):

 Computer Configuration and User Configuration options for Administrative Templates in Windows Configuration Profiles